cludwigtay/ReACT-Virginia/README.md

 - System has to easily compress graph through subgraph selection.

 # V4
 NALU to make binary conditions.
 SATNet to solve, make conditions for ILP.
 Semidefinite approx and discrete relaxation to do NP Hard solves.
+ILP int solutions correspond to int pos in sequences

 # Optimizer
 Relate backprop to differentiable SATMax